AlexsLemonade/scpca-nf/internal-instructions.md

 This should be a comma-separated list of all organs to include.
 To find all possible organs, see the `organs` column of `PanglaoDB_markers_27_Mar_2020.tsv`.
 This file is required as input to the `build-celltype-ref.nf` workflow, which will create all required cell type references for `add-celltypes.nf`.
+See [instructions for adding additional cell type references](#adding-additional-cell-type-references) for more details.

 4. `PanglaoDB_markers_27_Mar_2020.tsv`: This file is used to build the cell type references from `PanglaoDB`.
 This file was obtained from clicking the `get tsv file` button on the [PanglaoDB Dataset page](https://panglaodb.se/markers.html?cell_type=%27choose%27).